- $13 Billion+ Won

 - Medical Certifications: Truck drivers must pass a medical examination to ensure they are not at risk for any conditions that could make them hazardous on the road.
 They must carry a certificate proving they have done this at all times.
 They must be re-certified every two years.

 Despite these and other safety regulations and the great lengths federal and state authorities go to enforce them, some drivers and companies are still able to operate out of compliance.
-When this occurs and a serious injury to another motorist results, Florida truck accident attorneys know how to uncover it
+When this occurs and a serious injury to another motorist results, Florida truck accident lawyers know how to uncover it

-Florida Truck Accident Attorneys Protect Your Rights
+Florida Truck Accident Lawyers Protect Your Rights

 Truck accidents are capable of causing devastating injuries and the Florida trucking companies that cause them are quick to circle the wagons to cover up any signs of negligence on non-compliance with motor carrier regulations.
-Our Orlando truck accident attorneys at Morgan & Morgan have years of experience cutting through the smokescreen and uncovering the cover-up.
+Our Orlando truck accident lawyers at Morgan & Morgan have years of experience cutting through the smokescreen and uncovering the cover-up.

 We know how hold negligent Florida truckers accountable so they will think twice before cutting corners or violating the rules.
 If you or a loved one has been involved in a truck accident in Florida, we may be able to help.
 Call Morgan & Morgan at 877.667.426 or request a free case evaluation online.
 There is no obligation.